Landscape Edging Calculator

 Bed edging vs open-edge restraint

 Decorative bed borders and hardscape restraint are related, but they are not the same job.
-Decorative edging is mostly about clean lines and maintenance boundaries.
+Decorative landscape edging is mostly about clean lines and maintenance boundaries.
 Open-edge restraint is about holding the edge of loose aggregate or hardscape layers in place.
 This utility supports both use cases without pretending the products are interchangeable.

 FAQ

-What does this edging calculator own? +
+What does this landscape edging calculator cover? +

 This utility owns the linear takeoff: edging length, corner allowance, product count, stake packs, and connector framing.
 It does not size pavers, mulch depth, decorative stone volume, or fabric rolls.